jriverosesma/mp3-autotagger/README.md

 ```

 ⚠️ **Make sure to install `ffmpeg` with the above command** ⚠️

+### Binary distribution

+Binary distributions for Linux, Windows and macOS are available with each GitHub release as stand-alone executables [here](https://github.com/jriverosesma/mp3-autotagger/releases).

 ## Usage
 1. Open Anaconda Prompt and run the following command to activate the conda environment: `conda activate mp3-autotagger`